Water fluoridation: Worldwide prevalence

 Communities have discontinued water fluoridation in some countries, including Finland, Germany, Japan, the Netherlands, and Switzerland.
 Changes have been motivated by political opposition to water fluoridation, but sometimes the need for water fluoridation was met by alternative strategies.
 The use of fluoride in its various forms is the foundation of tooth decay prevention throughout Europe; several countries have introduced fluoridated salt, with varying success: in Switzerland and Germany, fluoridated salt represents 65% to 70% of the domestic market, while in France the market share reached 60% in 1993 but dwindled to 14% in 2009; Spain, in 1986 the second West European country to introduce fluoridation of table salt, reported a market share in 2006 of only 10%.
 In three other West European countries, Greece, Austria and the Netherlands, the legal framework for production and marketing of fluoridated edible salt exists.
 At least six Central European countries (Hungary, Czechia, Slovakia, Croatia, Slovenia, Romania) have shown some interest in salt fluoridation; however, significant usage of approximately 35% was only achieved in the Czech Republic.
 The Slovak Republic had the equipment to treat salt by 2005; in the other four countries attempts to introduce fluoridated salt were not successful.
+Additionally, concerns regarding potential overexposure to fluoride and the varying effectiveness of fluoridation methods have led some countries to reassess their approaches.
+Recent evaluations highlight a preference for topical fluoride applications, which are considered more effective and safer, especially given the limited systemic benefits of fluoridation beyond early childhood.
 When Israel implemented the 2014 Dental Health Promotion Program, that includes education, medical followup and the use of fluoride-containing products and supplements, it evaluated that mandatory water fluoridation was no longer necessary, stating "supply of fluoridated water forces those who do not so wish to also consume water with added fluoride.
 This approach is therefore not accepted in most countries in the world.".